 The craze for hybrid or “designer” dogs began in earnest.

-Types of Poodle mix breeds
+Types of Poodle mixes

 As you will learn while browsing through this list of dog breeds mixed with Poodles, today’s popular Poodle mixes come in all sizes!
 Lots of Poodle mixes actually make popular teddy bear dogs!

 From large Poodle mixes to standard Poodle mixes, mini Poodle mixes to the teensiest toy Poodle mix dogs.